-Brook has brought back to the repertoire after thirty years a fresh and cheeky production of Donizetti's Don Pasquale and transformed it into a kind of opera-cartoon which musically and dramatically will make you have the time of your life.
+Brook has brought back to the repertoire after thirty years a fresh and cheeky production of Donizetti's Don Pasquale and transformed it into a kind of opera-cartoon which musically and dramatically will give you the time of your life.

 - Director, Théâtre national de Nice